fberkemeier/Notch-Delta-Coupling/README.md

 # Notch-Delta Coupling Dynamics

-This code was partially developed to support the simulations presented in the paper "Coupling dynamics of 2D Notch-Delta signalling", by Dr. Francisco Berkemeier and Prof. Karen page.
+This code was partially developed to support the simulations presented in the preprint "Coupling dynamics of 2D Notch-Delta signalling", by Dr. Francisco Berkemeier and Prof. Karen page.
 For any questions please contact fp409@cam.ac.uk.
 All rights reserved.

 Interactive Epithelium (IEp, version 1.0.0) aims to provide a practical tool for testing parameter robustness while simulating the dynamics of the Notch-Delta signalling pathway in an epithelium.